 We’ve all been there.
 You are in the car for a trip around town or to another town and you need an activity to keep your kids quiet and engaged.
 Or maybe you are waiting in line at the grocery store or doctor’s appointment.
 Turn these times of waiting into learning opportunities with these fun math games to play in the car (or plane or train or line).
 They require no supplies and can be adapted for all ages.

 Count anything and everything.
-This is a great game for younger children and those learning to count to higher numbers.
-You could count green road signs, blue trucks, cars, or cows.
 Count items as a team or play a game to see who can find the most of whatever item you are counting.
 Modify this game by counting forward, backward, or skip counting.

 Opposites word game